bag0bits/carnode/README.md

 ## How to use.. ish...

+This process will download and build from source cardano-node and cardano-cli from IOG's repository, along with a couple of other IOG supporting software.
+It's working for me but I was the one building this so what you do with your time is all you.

 1. Run build.sh to build the docker image
 2. Use the download-config-files.sh to get the config files
 3. Use the example run scripts to start the node.